Invasion, U.S.A. (1952 film): Production

-Invasion, U.S.A. was the second film from American Pictures Corporation, who had just made their first film, Captive Women.
-The company consisted of Albert Zugsmith, Peter Miller, Aubrey Wisberg, and Jack Pollexfen, with Joseph Justman as producer.
-They planned to make six films per year for five years out of a fund of $3.5 million.
-Robert Smith wrote the script.
-The film had the cooperation of the US Civil Defense.
+Invasion, U.S.A. was the second film produced by American Pictures Corporation.
+The company planned to produce six films per year for five years, using a total budget of $3.5 million.
+The budget for Invasion, U.S.A. was $127,000, with $60,000 deferred.
+The producers had the cooperation of American civil-defense authorities.

-Harold Daniels was to direct, but he was instead assigned to American Pictures Corporation's Port Sinister; Alfred E. Green replaced him.
-Ron Randell was meant to appear in the cast but had to pull out.
-William Schallert replaced Clete Roberts; Gerald Mohr replaced Michael O'Shea.
-Filming started 26 March 1952.
+Harold Daniels was to direct, but he was instead assigned to American Pictures Corporation's Port Sinister and was replaced by Alfred E. Green.
+Of the original actors who had been cast, Ron Randell withdrew, Clete Roberts was replaced by William Schallert and Michael O'Shea was replaced by Gerald Mohr.
+Filming began on March 26, 1952 at Motion Picture Center Studios.